-Blog posts are a great way to have your product seen by more people searching for products like yours.
+Blog posts are a great way to see your product by more people searching for products like yours.

-Just make sure that you include a link to your landing page when you write a blog post a specific print you are selling.
+You include a link to your landing page when you write a blog post about a specific print you are selling.

 Tell the story behind your creation and include keywords that describe your artwork and photographs.

 I also recommend writing exclusive content for your WordPress blog.
-The more posts you write, the higher your chance of being noticed will be.
+The more posts you write, the higher your chance of being noticed.